Islamic Relief: 2010s

-2020–present
+2020-2025

 The spread of COVID-19 impacted Islamic Relief's work around the world, delaying some projects and prompting new emergency responses to cope with the fallout of the pandemic.
-The charity continued to deliver aid in a safe manner where possible and moved some of its activities and events online.
+The charity continued to deliver aid in a safe manner, where possible, and transitioned some of its activities and events online.

-In 2020 the international federation of Islamic Relief entities launched a new global governance framework, establishing an International General Assembly from which representatives from around the world elect Islamic Relief Worldwide's board of trustees.
+In 2020, the International Federation of Islamic Relief entities launched a new global governance framework, establishing an International General Assembly from which representatives from around the world elect Islamic Relief Worldwide's board of trustees.

 In 2021, Islamic Relief was recertified against the prestigious Core Humanitarian Standard on Quality and Accountability (CHS), a rigorous standard made up of nine commitments designed to ensure charities best meet the needs of the communities they serve.
 At the time, Islamic Relief was one of only five UK-based charities to hold the full independent certification, which will last until May 2025.
 The charity was first certified against the CHS in 2017.

 In 2022, Islamic Relief marked World Refugee Day with a joint conference with the LWF, and another of its close faith-based partners HIAS, on 'Welcoming the Stranger'.

 In 2022, the charity responded as devastating flooding swept across Pakistan.
 Islamic Relief provided food, water, shelter and other emergency items to affected people, continuing to support communities in the months that followed the disaster.
 By the end of the year, Islamic Relief had assisted over 1 million people and raised over £10 million to support communities affected by the flooding.

-In 2023, Islamic Relief launched major responses and appeals to address crises including the Türkiye-Syria earthquake, the outbreak of conflict in Sudan and the unprecedented escalation in violence in Gaza.
+In 2023, Islamic Relief launched major responses and appeals to address crises, including the Türkiye-Syria earthquake, the outbreak of conflict in Sudan and the unprecedented escalation in violence in Gaza.

 The charity also published its new 10-year Global Strategy, laying out how it would seek to achieve three core outcomes: saving lives and reducing vulnerability to humanitarian crises, empowering communities to tackle poverty and vulnerability, and advocating for change to eliminate the global and local root causes of inequality.

+In 2024, Islamic Relief continued to deliver aid in Gaza, Lebanon and Syria as their differing humanitarian crises deepened.
+The organisation also scaled up its support in Sudan as the crisis reached catastrophic to become the largest displacement crisis anywhere in the world.
+Islamic Relief reached more than 1.1 million people in Sudan with humanitarian support in 2024.